leafo/lapis/docs/getting_started.md

 distribution [OpenResty][0].
 Your web application is run directly inside of Nginx.
 Nginx's event loop lets you make asynchronous HTTP requests, database queries and other requests using the modules provided with OpenResty.
-Lua's coroutines allows you to write synchronous looking code that is event driven behind the scenes.
+Lua's coroutines allow you to write synchronous looking code that is event driven behind the scenes.

-In addition to provided a web framework, Lapis also provides tools for controlling OpenResty in different configuration environemnts.
+In addition to providing a web framework, Lapis also provides tools for controlling OpenResty in different configuration environments.
 Even if you don't want to use the web framework you might find it useful if you're working with OpenResty.

-The web framework comes with URL router, HTML templating, CSRF and session support, a PostgreSQL backed active record system for working with models and a handful of other useful functions needed for developing websites.
+The web framework comes with a URL router, HTML templating, CSRF and session support, a PostgreSQL backed active record system for working with models and a handful of other useful functions needed for developing websites.